|

 currents, or by the movement of soil surface dwelling arthropods.

-Recent work (Murillo et al., 2006) indicates that certain genotypes
+Work by Murillo et al. (2006) indicates that certain genotypes

 present in baculovirus populations may be better adapted to survival